SergeyIsakhanyan/fg-docs/DOM-VirtualDOM.md

 - React does shallow comparison of props value.
 We need to handle deep comparison separately, immutable is the most common way to handle it.

+## Reconciliation

+React compares the Virtual DOM with Real DOM.
+It finds out the changed nodes and updates only the changed nodes in Real DOM leaving the rest nodes as it is.
+This process is called Reconciliation.

+React implements a heuristic O(n) algorithm based on two assumptions:
+- Two elements of different types will produce different trees.
+- The developer can hint at which child elements may be stable across different renders with a key prop.

+#### In practice, these assumptions are valid for almost all practical use cases.

+- In the case, props of child components depend on updated state of the parent component, the Browser DOM will be updated the same as Virtual DOM.
+[Image Link](https://miro.medium.com/max/4800/1*XY6YFulg1MXfqkE0S0BBKA.png)
+- In the case, props of child components DO NOT depend on updated state of the parent component, the Browser DOM will be updated differently with Virtual DOM.
+[Image Link](https://miro.medium.com/max/4800/1*BagS3xGxYxm1OYFsjRb5hA.png)

 # ReactElement vs ReactComponent